yosuken/MAGRE/README.md

 [![size](https://img.shields.io/github/size/webcaetano/craft/build/phaser-craft.min.js.svg)]()

 MAGRE is a tool for quality refinement of prokaryotic MAGs by removing contigs that are likely 'contamination' of the MAG.
-Decontamination is performed based on three independent filters (six categories) without depending on single-copy marker genes.
+Decontamination is performed based on three types of filters (these could be divided into six categories), without depending on single-copy marker genes.
 The original form of this tool was developed for quality improvement of a large-scale ocean MAG collection (Nishimura and Yoshizawa, bioRxiv, 2021).
 Later, the original scripts were organized as an easy-to-use tool, extended with some additional function (e.g., user can select categories of filter out condition).
 For details, see original publication (Nishimura and Yoshizawa, bioRxiv, 2021)